Fort Mackinac: The Fort today

 The current museum at the park includes 14 historic buildings.

 Today, Fort Mackinac is a popular heritage tourist destination.
 Situated on 150-foot bluffs above the Straits of Mackinac, it is one of the few surviving American Revolutionary War forts and one of the most complete early forts in the country.
 In 2015, Fort Mackinac celebrated 235 years standing guard over Mackinac Island.

 During the main tourism summer months (June through August), visitors ascend into a bustle of activity within the old British-built stone walls of old Fort Mackinac after entering its weathered gates.
 Costumed interpreters greet visitors, portray life in the 1880s, answer questions, pose for pictures, and lead tours throughout the day.
 Some of the "soldiers" carry original 45-70 Springfield Model 1873, the type used at the fort during the 1880s.
 Others play music or greet and mingle with the crowds of visitors.

-The 1841 model six-pounder, positioned just as it would have been if used during the attack of Fort Mackinac in the War of 1812, is fired many times daily.
+The 1841 model six-pounder is fired many times daily.
 It is the second-largest cannon regularly demonstrated on the Great Lakes.
-Activities also include rifle firings, court martial re-enactments, and dances of the type done during the early days of Fort Mackinac with live musicians.
+Activities also include rifle firings, discussions about the uniforms and equipment worn by soldiers, and demonstrations of both guard mounting and dress parade ceremonies.